parduino/Femora/docs/technical/damping.rst

    damping/index

-The damping models available in MeshMaker provide various approaches to energy dissipation in dynamic analysis.
+The damping models available in FEMORA provide various approaches to energy dissipation in dynamic analysis.
 Follow the link above to explore the different damping models available.

 Each damping type has its own documentation page with detailed parameter descriptions and usage examples.